Once again, we’re stepping into the holiday season with our popular advent calendar and a big round number.

 This year, iA turns twenty, and we’re marking the moment with 20 sets of wallpapers, each tied to a story that shaped us.
 Each set comes in versions that span the full day, calm during work hours, wild like dreams when the night drifts.
 One set unlocks every day.
 The last five hint at what’s coming next year.

-Naughty!
-Someone opened this door early.
-Previews were meant for later, but here we go: With iA Account, verification for our apps works via email.
+- iA Account will ship across all our apps.
+With iA Account, verification for our apps works via email.
 Download, activation, de- and reactivation is quick and easy.
-It’s available next week for those that purchased Presenter from us directly.
+It’s available next week for those who purchased Presenter from us directly.
 Next year, we will bring iA Account to all our apps on the App Store.
 You’ll be able to try our iPad and iPhone apps before you buy.
 Read our announcement post to learn more.

 18th: Lasers and Presents